 Commonly used for PARK ONLY events.
 For example, a rental of park spaces that requires park services ONLY.

 USE FOR: Curfew extensions, holding an event at a typically non-bookable park, or public events with food vending/merchandising (that do not include alcohol sales).

 For public events at readily available common picnic and facility rental sites, where there is a request for vending, merchandising or similar.

-Use for events which require services/permits from any of the following: use/closure of a park for a festival/event, public safety personnel/security personnel, medical support services, lake/open water use, use of sidewalks/streets as part of a run/walk route or similar, fire inspections, tents/ canopies, building structures such as stages or platforms, health permits, public events where alcohol will be served or sold.
+Use for events which require services/permits for a park AND any one of the following: public safety personnel/security personnel, medical support services, lake/open water use, use of sidewalks/streets as part of a run/walk route or similar, fire inspections, tents/ canopies, building structures such as stages or platforms, health permits, public events where alcohol will be served or sold.